eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 #### Hackdemo Happy Hour

-A Hackdemo Happy Hour wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/106hackdemo>, is created by the Chairs for each Hackathon.
+A Hackdemo Happy Hour wiki page, e.g., {{HACKDEMO}}, is created by the Chairs for each Hackathon.
 Champions are welcome and encouraged to add their project by entering the project name/acronym and a contact name and email address in the table displayed on the page.

 #### Code Lounge

-A Code Lounge wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/106codelounge>, is created by the Chairs for each Hackathon.
+A Code Lounge wiki page, e.g., {{CODE-LOUNGE}}, is created by the Chairs for each Hackathon.
 Champions are welcome and encouraged to add their project by entering the project name/acronym and a contact name and email address in the table displayed on the page.

 ### Online Only